 176 of the 438 patients surveyed reported using benzodiazepines in the past 30 days and had positive drug screens for benzos.
 Mixing benzodiazepines with any other medication, especially opioids, is extremely dangerous.
 This mixture puts a person at risk of overdose and overdose death.

-Start Treatment For Benzodiazepine Addiction at Evoke Wellness MA
+Start Treatment For Benzodiazepine Addiction at Evoke Wellness at Cohasset

-Evoke Wellness MA offers evidence-based addiction treatment to cater to each patient’s individual needs.
+Evoke Wellness at Cohasset offers evidence-based addiction treatment to cater to each patient’s individual needs.
 Our solution-focused treatment provides men, women, and families integrated and comprehensive care geared towards leading you on the road to long-lasting recovery.
-At Evoke Wellness MA, our primary goal is to make your treatment experience as comfortable as possible.
+At Evoke Wellness at Cohasset, our primary goal is to make your treatment experience as comfortable as possible.
 If you have issues with benzodiazepines or any substances, let us help you.
 Our specialists and professionals are highly qualified and supportive and will help you start today’s recovery journey.
 Recovery today for a better tomorrow.